Documents Needed to Register a Car (2026 Checklist)

 Federal document additions affecting 2026 state filings

-Two federal-level changes affect what state DMV counters request in 2026:
+Two changes at the federal level shape what state DMV counters ask for in 2026:

 - REAL ID enforcement: Fully active since May 2025 expiration of the DHS extension.
 State DMVs require REAL-ID-compliant license, US passport, or military ID for in-person filings.